behzadh/FacebookMarketplaceRecommendationRankingSystem/README.md

     <img src="https://github.com/behzadh/Facebook_Marketplace_RRS/blob/main/plots/image_loss.png" width="298">
     <img src="https://github.com/behzadh/Facebook_Marketplace_RRS/blob/main/plots/image_accuracy.png" width="300">

-## Creating Text Model
+## Text Model

-> In this section we will train a PyTorch CNN model to classify the category of products based on their text discription.
+> In this section, we will train a PyTorch CNN model to classify the category of products based on their text description.

 - PyTorch Dataset:
-    - Same as the Image Dataset we use the 'torch.utils.data.Dataset' module.
-This PyTorch dataset will includ an embanding tensor as features and the category of products as target.
+    - Same as the Image Dataset, we use the 'torch.utils.data.Dataset' module.
+This PyTorch dataset will include an embedding tensor as a feature and the category of products as the target.

     - Before embedding the raw text data is cleaned to drop unnecessary information for the training model.

 - Build Convolutional Neural Network:
-    - In this stage our dataset is very similar to the image dataset.
-We just need to use a 1d (Conv1d) CNN model instead of a 2d (Conv2d) model that we used for the image classification.
+    - In this stage, our dataset is very similar to the image dataset.
+We just need to use a 1d (Conv1d) CNN model instead of the 2d (Conv2d) model we used for the image classification.

     ```python
     class CNN(nn.Module):